 Have I told you about Willis Doughty and his son Everett Doughty from Deer Island … the one in Passamaquoddy Bay?
-These were the guys who bought the family herring carrier, “Lois and Isabel” later in her life,
+These were the guys who bought the family herring carrier, “Lois and Isabel” later in her life.

-Well, as my brothers Rod and Curt can tell you, we spent an inordinate amount of time at the St. Andrews wharf when we were in the biological supply business and, very occasionally, we would encounter the Doughtys when they were tied up there for some reason or other.
+As my brothers Rod and Curt can tell you, we spent an inordinate amount of time at the St. Andrews wharf when we were in the biological supply business and, very occasionally, we would encounter the Doughtys when they were tied up there for some reason or other.

 On this particular and beautiful day, they were tied up at the wharf in St. Andrews listening to the weather in the Lois & Isabel.